JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ```

-Instances of mutable types are created in the same way as in the case of immutable types.
+Instances of mutable types are created in the same way as in the case of immutable ones.

 ```jldoctest structs
 julia> mfoo = MutableFoo([1,2,3], 4)